 Throughout church history, several well-known men struggled with knowing if they were saved or not, but once their heart was warmed, to use Wesley’s words, they knew.
 Luther himself was lecturing in seminary before being converted; this is obviously not what we would desire today.
 Still, it shows why men like Luther, Wesley, Whitefield, and Bunyan emphasized the work of the Spirit so much in their preaching.

 We know the Scripture says the heart is deceitful above all things1, which is why it also says God removes a stony heart and gives us a heart of flesh2.
 When the gospel goes forth and penetrates our hearts, we realize the depth and darkness of our sin, and the grace of God leads us to repentance.
 That grace changes our hearts, and after our hearts are changed, we must protect them.

-Proverbs 4:23 NKJV “Keep your heart with all diligence, For out of it spring the issues of life.”
+Proverbs 4:23 LSB “Guard your heart with all diligence, For from it flow the springs of life.”

 The more attention we place on the Word, the more guarded our hearts will be against sin.
 David’s sin with Bathsheba began with his disobedience not to be in battle with his troops.
 The Amplified of Psalm 119: 10 says, “Do not let me wander from Your commandments [neither through ignorance nor by willful disobedience].”